 If you would like to pay your rent now please click here.

 As pointed out in your tenancy agreement, the rental charge is based on a 12 month cycle.
-The Association introduced a, free of charge, swipe card system for payment of rent, in February 2003.

 Options for making payments are:

 If you are not sure what is the best payment option for you please ask a member of the Housing Services Section for advice.

 If you fall into arrears, it is vital the problem is discussed quickly.
 Consult with your Housing Officer as a matter of urgency.
 Your Housing Officer may be able to assist you in maximising your income and help you reach an arrangement to clear your arrears.

 There are many reasons why you should avoid falling behind with your rent:-

 • You may not be allowed to transfer to another Association property